ICT4LT Module 2.2

 Screenshot: Unterwegs

-There is a dearth of good CD-ROMs for the advanced learner, but the author has identified three examples, described below, which offer three very different approaches.
+There is a dearth of good CD-ROMs for the advanced learner, but I have identified three examples, described below, which offer three very different approaches.

 Screenshot: LINC, German